MACP Control Plane — Architecture

 Key relationships:

-• Events use (run_id, seq) unique indexes for ordering
+• Events use (run_id, seq) unique indexes for ordering and deduplication

 • Projections use run_id as primary key (one projection per run)